Do a business energy audit

 No

-Power factor correction is a way to synchronise the voltage and current supplied to a load.
-It is commonly used in lighting to improve energy efficiency and reduce energy use.
+Power factor correction will synchronise the voltage and current supplied to a load.

 Speak to a licensed electrician about whether this is an option for your business.